Connect with us

 Why Choose A Bank Loan?

-Despite the benefits of taking an HDB loan, there might also be reasons to consider a bank loan.
-For instance, it would be particularly useful for those who do not qualify to receive an HDB loan, leaving a bank loan as the only option.
+Bank home loans are particularly useful for those who do not qualify for an HDB loan, leaving a bank loan as their only option.

-One advantage over using a bank loan is the variable interest rates, which fluctuate based on the interest rate environment.
+One advantage of using a bank loan is the variable interest rates, which fluctuate based on the overall interest rate environment.
 Most bank loans in Singapore refer to the Singapore Overnight Rate Average (SORA).

-In a low-interest-rate environment, banks may offer competitive-interest-rate home loan packages that might be lower than the concessionary HDB home loan.
+In a low-interest-rate environment, banks may offer more competitive interest rate home loan packages compared to a concessionary HDB home loan.
 For example, from 2009 to 2021, home buyers in Singapore were able to finance their property purchases for generally under 2.6% p.a. using bank loans.

 Read Also: Step-by-Step Guide to Refinancing Your Home Loan